-3 Confidentiality of Student Information
+3 Confidentiality of Student Information/ FERPA

 - a.
-The program maintains the statements set forth in the Academic Regulations Section in the Student Handbook regarding student confidentiality and in the college catalog regarding the Family Education Rights and Privacy Act of 1974 (FERPA). - Communication with and about students regarding academic and clinical performance and other protected information will be conducted behind closed doors to maintain privacy. - c.
+The program maintains the statements set forth in the Academic Regulations Section in the College Student Handbook regarding student confidentiality and in the college catalog regarding the Family Education Rights and Privacy Act of 1974 (FERPA). - Communication with and about students regarding academic and clinical performance and other protected information will be conducted behind closed doors to maintain privacy. - c.
 Student records, including any medical records protection of student privacy in the identity verification processes will be kept in a secure locked location. - d.
-Confidentiality as it pertains to distance education shall be maintained by the following methods: - 1) the student must provide his/her student identification number upon logging onto the respective website; - 2) the student is provided with a protective password in order to officially sign onto the respective website; - 3) the student must provide a photo I.D. at the testing center; and - 4) the testing center staff will be provided with a specific confidential password which applies only to the specific test which is to be taken. - e.
-Students will not discuss and/or post patient/client information outside of an appropriate learning situation such as in classroom or conference room.
-This confidentiality includes but is not limited to: - 1) patients and human subjects used in demonstrations and practice for educational purposes; - 2) protected health information; and - 3) information other than protected health information that is obtained from patients, subjects, or the clinical site (e.g., patient care protocols, administrative information.)
+Confidentiality as it pertains to distance education shall be maintained by the following methods: - 1) the student must provide his/her student identification number upon logging onto the respective website; - 2) the student is provided with a protective password in order to officially sign onto the respective website; - 3) the student must provide a photo I.D. at the testing center; and - 4) the testing center staff will be provided with a specific confidential password which applies only to the specific test which is to be taken.

-4. Confidentially Required by the Student
+4. Confidentially & Respect Required by the Student/ HIPPA